-The series did not include revision surgery cases; patients who had already lost weight but without DM2 remission with another surgical technique, and patients with gastroesophageal reflux documented by upper gastrointestinal endoscopy were also excluded, as well as patients with BMI $> 30 \text{ kg/m}^2$, prior gastric surgery, inflammatory bowel disease, major psychiatric disorders, and alcohol or drug abuse.
+The series did not include revision surgery cases; patients who had already lost weight but without DM2 remission with another surgical technique, and patients with gastroesophageal reflux documented by upper gastrointestinal endoscopy were also excluded, as well as patients with BMI > 30 kg/m, prior gastric surgery, inflammatory bowel disease, major psychiatric disorders, and alcohol or drug abuse.
+Continuous variables were expressed as means.
+All patients included were informed of the risks and benefits of the procedure, and underwent surgery after signing an informed consent.